cacttus/BR2/project/devlog.md

 *2/17/2020*

+* So, after 2400 errors, and counting, I think it's best to revert the changes to passing around the GLContext, and using Gu, and some contextual variables for Context and Camera I barrelled into this change, and broke too many things.
+This will require too much testing to fix, and most of the changes are not necessary, for instance:
+	* ActiveCamera is the same as Gu::getcamera, as only 1 camera can ever be active.
+So replacing Gu::getCamera EVERYWHERE is silly.
+	* There will be ONE main GLContext.
+If we need new windows, we'll create new GLContexts, right.
+	* RenderPipe and Picker will REMAIN children of Window.
+		* We'll create copies of the Framebuffer stuff for each GL Context.
+		* One thing we haven't thought of is that Shadows and Cameras will need to be separated by GL context.
+	* We will REVERT the shared Viewport Changes, HOWEVER
+		* We will keep the simplified viewport code.
+	* Likewise, we will move all respective managers to the GLContext.
+Gu:: will still give us the managers, but context-dependent managers will show the Active context.
+	* Error Checking stays on Gu::, there's no need for per-context error checking methods, as the Active context will be evaluated.
+	* New Stuff we will be Porting to the Old engine:
+		* Script API (pseudocode)
+		* Scene, WorldObject, Component
+		* We will  Rename *Spec to *Data
+		* ISerializable
+		* Movement of PhysicsManager stuff to Scene
+		* Renaming ObjectFile to ObjFile
+	* _Of course, this means we're going to need to redo the new formatting for all the files.
+Tha'ts ok.
+At least the system will compile!_

 * Removed error checking from Gu.
 Instead, error checking is done via the context: both GPU errors, and Operating system errors.

 *2/16/2020*

 * Renamed BaseNode to SceneNode (could also be SceneGraphNode, but Scenenode is more compact).

 * II. part 2 Removal of Spec